xflc/kapa-pdf-takehome_SHARE/documentation/thoughts_and_findings.md

 # Fourth Approach: Improved Prompt

 This approach focused on improving the prompts sent to the model for better text extraction and formatting.
-Key improvements included:

 ## Prompt Enhancements